 A close up of salmon fillets being with dried spices on top

 • In a non-stick skillet or cast iron skillet, heat 2 tablespoons of olive oil over medium heat.
-Wait 2 minutes and then add the salmon fillets and cook for about 3-5 minutes.
+Wait 2 minutes and then add the salmon fillets (skin side down) and cook for about 3-5 minutes.
 Time will depend on the thickness of the salmon fillets.
 Reduce the heat to medium-low and flip the salmon fillets over and cook for more 3-4 minutes.

 close up of crispy skin salmon inside of a cast iron skillet